Effect of molecular and electronic geometries on the electronic density in FLO-SIC: Results

+For the correct description of density-related properties, it is important to converge the used numerical parameters space consisting of grid and basis set.
+Systematic parameters studies have been performed utilizing CCCBDB molecular geometries~\cite{Johnson2020_}, and FODs generated with the \fodMC{} in the case of FLO-SIC to exemplify this.
+The determined trends and optimal values should be transferable to other molecular geometries and other FOD arrangements.

+We carried out systematic grid convergence tests varying the number of radial shells with a fixed number of angular points and vice versa.
+Detailed information can be found at \url{https://gitlab.com/opensic/dippo}~\cite{Liebing2022_6246152}.
+The DFT values converge at smaller grids than the respective SIC values, see \tabref{grid_basis_conv}.
+For \mbox{LDA-PW}, a value of $N_{\text{rad}} = 200$ for the radial shells gives converged results for both DFT and SIC.
+The angular dependency for DFT as well as for FLO-SIC is converged at $N_{\text{ang}} = 590$.
+However, we use a value of $N_{\text{ang}} = 1454$ to resolve all one-electron and total densities accurately.

+Note that we investigated the convergence of the density in DFT using the dipole moment as well as the polarizability.
+Both density fingerprints deliver the same optimal parameters for the tested molecules.
+Thus, for FLO-SIC we only used the dipole moment to determine optimal parameters.

+Having an optimal grid of (200,1454) enabled us to determine a suitable basis set.
+The convergence of the basis set for water is shown in \figref{water_dft_basis_conv} using DFT and in \figref{water_flosic_basis_conv} using FLO-SIC.
+The \mbox{aug-pc-3} basis set shows convergence w.r.t. the basis set size.
+Those parameters are optimal for water, formaldehyde, and nitromethane.
+However, such convergence checks need to be done for any molecule - a Sisyphus work.
+Otherwise, the meaning of absolute values for dipole moments or polarizabilities are questionable.

+Having established a suitable numerical parameter space, we continue to discuss the influence of molecular geometries on dipole moments and polarizabilities.

-\subsection{Pandora's box: The quality of nuclei coordinates matters}
+\subsection{Pandora's box: The quality of molecular geometries matters}

-To perform electronic structure theory calculations, one needs to have the chemical symbols and the coordinates for all atoms, i.e., the nuclei, of the system; in case of DFT see \figref{DFT_SCF_overview}.
-While within most theories such a nuclei arrangement can be optimized, it is not uncommon to use a fixed nuclei geometry from a common database to be comparable to other approximations or to simply save computational time, as a full geometry optimization might be computationally very demanding.
+A molecular geometry is needed to perform electronic structure theory calculations; in case of DFT see \figref{DFT_SCF_overview}.
+While such geometries can be optimized within most theories, it is not uncommon to use a fixed molecular geometry to be comparable to other approximations or to simply save computational time.

-For quantum chemical calculations there exist a vast a variety of seemingly promising databases, such as CCCBDB~\cite{CCCBDB}, ChemSpider~\cite{ChemSpider}, PubChem~\cite{Kim2020_D1388}, and many more.
-However, one needs to be aware that the quality of the nuclei arrangements in these databases may vary~\cite{Williams2012_685}.
-While CCCBDB offers access to experimental geometries, the ones in PubChem provides nuclei arrangements calculated using the MMFF94s~\cite{Halgren1999_720} force field.
-For other databases such as ChemSpider it is even not that trivial to find which quality the nuclei arrangements have.
+For quantum chemical calculations there exist a vast a variety of seemingly promising databases, such as CCCBDB~\cite{Johnson2020_}, ChemSpider~\cite{chemspider2022_,Pence2010_1123}, PubChem~\cite{Kim2020_D1388}, and many more.
+However, the quality of the geometries in these databases can vary~\cite{Williams2012_685}.
+CCCBDB offers access to a vast variety of molecular geometries.
+In this work, we used the CCCBDB geometries which can be found in the experimental section.
+Note that those geometries are not necessarily experimental ones.
+For example, for water~\cite{Hoy1979_1} the geometry is derived semi-empirically utilizing experimental reference values.
+PubChem provides molecular geometries calculated using the MMFF94s~\cite{Halgren1999_720} force field.
+For other databases such as ChemSpider it is even not that trivial to find the quality of the geometries.